PhysioCentral has been providing excellence in Healthcare to the residents of the Sutherland Shire and beyond for over 20 years.

 - Improve strength and flexibility.

 The main aim of treatment is to not only help you make a complete recovery, but to also ensure the affected area returns to its full strength and flexibility, which will prevent the problem from recurring.
-This is particularly appropriate in the treatment of neck and low back pain, for example, which can become long lasting recurring problems, if treated inappropriately, or worse still - not at all.
+This is particularly appropriate in the treatment of neck and low back pain, for example, which can become long lasting, and recurring problems, if treated inappropriately, or worse still - not at all.

 If we use chronic or recurring back pain as an example: